 Seriously, this scene all by itself has helped elevate this film to cult status.
 Despite being a “mainstream” film, it outshines most love scenes in softcore films.

-But it appears that this little dalliance only serviced to make Andi realize how much she does love Tim after all, and wants to commit to her marriage with him.
-So the next day while they’re all back on the boat, Andi turns Dak down when he tries to proposition him again.
+But it appears that this little dalliance only served to make Andi realize how much she does love Tim after all, and wants to commit to her marriage to him.
+So the next day while they’re all back on the boat, Andi turns Dak down when he tries to proposition her again.
 And this is where the trouble starts, as Dak is not the kind of guy who takes rejection easily.
 Just as things are going good, as Tim finally catches another snake, Dak arranges an “accident” which leads to Tim getting bit.
 Thankfully they have antidote available, but Tim remains weak and bedridden until he fully recovers.
 That night, while Tim is sleeping, Dak sneaks into their house and grabs Andi and rapes her, threatening to go upstairs and cut Tim’s throat if she resists.
 Thankfully the scene is short and not graphic, as it’s in the dark so we don’t really see much.
 The next day, Andi needs to continue diving for snakes herself, since Tim can’t.
 She tries to find other boat owners to take her out, but none of them will, so she has to hire Dak and Stosh again.
 And then after the diving is finished, Dak rapes her again, even though she tried to fight him off with a knife.
 Again, we don’t actually see the rape happen.

 That night while taking a bath, one of the venomous snakes appears in the tub with her (presumably released by Dak, in retaliation for her attempted knife attack earlier), and the camera lingers across Bako’s nude body as the snake slithers up her front to her neck.
 She freezes, but screams in terror, as Tim wakes up and saves her in the nick of time.